-Supervisor Christy requested the opinion of the County Attorney's Office regarding the legitimacy of discussing this contract during an Executive Session.
+Supervisor Christy requested that the County Attorney provide an opinion regarding the legitimacy of discussing this contract during an Executive Session.

-Andrew Flagg, Chief Civil Deputy County Attorney, responded that a discussion of legal questions regarding the terms of the contract would be appropriate either in a public forum or Executive Session.
-He explained that there was a statutory provision to allow for personnel related discussions in Executive Session, provided the employee was properly noticed.
+Andrew Flagg, Chief Civil Deputy County Attorney, responded that it was appropriate for legal questions, regarding the terms of the contract, to be discussed either in a public forum or Executive Session.
+He explained that there was a statutory provision allowing for personnel related discussions to occur in Executive Session, provided that the employee was properly noticed.